enzoma/publicsafety/README.md

 * `predictive_model/`: Regression analysis for crime data.
 Not yet committed.

-The data: open crime report data, jail inmate release data.
-The data: open crime report data, jail inmate release data.
+##The data: open crime report data, jail inmate release data.
-===

 The exploratory data analysis was conducted on the [Chicago Crime Portal Data]("https://data.cityofchicago.org/Public-Safety/Crimes-2001-to-present/ijzp-q8t2#column-menu").
 We restricted our analysis to data compiled through mid-2013.
 For each crime report documented from the beginning of 2001 , these data contain the ID, case number, date, block, IUCR (Illinois Uniform Crime Reporting) code, type of crime (battery, criminal assault, burglary, battery, vehicular theft, etc.) based on the corresponding IUCR code, a more detailed description, a